-- Facebook: created to connect people together.
+Created to connect people together.
 The OG of social media (well after MySpace).
 The person you are connected with is called a friend.
 Facebook serves the general audiences at first before all of the ads that you will see on the sidebar.
 You will see ACRM ad on Facebook because our ad is everywhere on the web, you can’t hide from us.
 It is great to connect with others on a personal basis.
-You can

-- Snapchat: what can I say about this?
-If you want to send pictures or videos that have or not have limited viewing time to someone or a group, use Snapchat.
+What can I say about this?
+If you want to send pictures or videos that have a limited viewing time to someone or a group, use Snapchat.
 You can give your viewer 1 to 30 seconds or unlimited time to view your picture or video.
-You can also compile your pictures and videos to create a story as well.
+You can also compile your pictures and videos to create a story.

 Have 5 minutes?
 Check out the Do’s and Don’ts

 If you are receiving a large number of email notifications from some of the most popular social media sites here are some steps to change your settings and reduce volume.
 Other social media sites will have similar set ups.